mkolczynska/martakolczynska/content/research.md

 #### Survey Data Harmonization

-As a Ph.D. student I have been working in a project at The Ohio State University and the Polish Academy of Sciences that created an ex-post harmonized database of 1721 national surveys from 22 international survey projects with almost 2.3 million respondents surveyed between 1966 and 2013 ([Survey Data Recycling project, SDR](dataharmonization.org)).
+As a Ph.D. student I was working in a project at The Ohio State University and the Polish Academy of Sciences that created an ex-post harmonized database of 1721 national surveys from 22 international survey projects with almost 2.3 million respondents surveyed between 1966 and 2013 ([Survey Data Recycling project, SDR](dataharmonization.org)).
 We integrated these data with properties of the national surveys and country-level economic and political characteristics; the result is a large, complex multi-level data structure.
 In a new four-year National Science Foundation grant this database will almost quadruple in size after adding new survey project and waves, and harmonizing additional variables related to social capital and well-being.

 Beyond the opportunities that the SDR dataset creates for substantive research, I am particularly interested in the comparability of data obtained via *ex post* harmonization of cross-national surveys, including the comparability of survey aggregates (e.g., means, proportions), as well as in developing tools that facilitate management, processing, and analysis of large social science data, such as those created in the SDR project, as well as solutions for data sharing and dissemination.